browndeer/lolcode-spec/v1.450/lolcode-spec.md

 For example, `"Josh's ferret is named :"CrashDown:""` represents the string `Josh's ferret is named "CrashDown"`.

-Strings are synoymous with arrays of chars.
+Strings are synoymous with arrays of LETTRs.
 ```

 I HAS A x ITZ LOTZ A LETTRS AN THAR IZ 3
 IN x'Z 0 PUT 'a'
 IN x'Z 1 PUT 'b'
 IN x'Z 2 PUT 'c'
-I HAS A y ITZ A YARN AN ITZ "abc"
+I HAS A y ITZ A YARN AN THAR IZ 99
+y R x

 BTW x and y have the same type and value
 ```